lemlac/pylem/docs/reference.md

 x: int? = get_number()
 p: ptr[int?] = ref(x)      # Non-null pointer to an optional int

-if *p != Nome:             # Check the value instead of the pointer
+if *p != None:             # Check the value instead of the pointer
     print(f"*p is {*p}")   # *p will automatically unwrap to an int here.
 ```